rmallorybpc/recipes/README.md

 "Refine with Claude" feature on the Suggest page assembles context and opens Claude.ai in a new tab -- no API key required from the user.

-====== END OF README.md CONTENT ======

-IMPORTANT INSTRUCTIONS FOR COPILOT:

-1. The README.md file must start with the # heading on the very first line.
-No blank lines, no code fences, no dashes before the heading.

-2. The Repository Structure section uses a fenced code block marked as ```text (not just ```).
-This is intentional -- use ```text exactly as shown.

-3. Do not add any --- horizontal rules anywhere in the file.
-   The em dash character in headings and sentences is fine -- only standalone lines containing only three hyphens are forbidden.

-4. Do not add YAML front matter (no --- at the top of the file).

-5. Write the file exactly as shown between the START and END markers above.
-Do not add, remove, or reformat any content.

-6. Do not modify any other file.